jordanbigdata/portfolio/README.md

 https://github.com/jordancheah/MultipleLinearRegression-HackerRankPredictHousePrices

-## Kafka Producer and Kafka Consumer in Java
+## Kafka Producer and Kafka Consumer in Java  :calling:

 This program illustrates how a Kafka Producer Group sends messages on my_topic, with key = my_key, to Kafka Consumer Group, which consumes messages sent on my_topic.

 https://github.com/jordancheah/Kafka-Java-Producer-Consumer

-## Data Processing with Spark in Java
+## Data Processing with Spark in Java  :arrow_forward:

 This Java program illustrates how to use Spark to process data in HDFS and write the results back to HDFS.